sui-foundation/sui-move-intro-course/advanced-topics/BCS_encoding/lessons/BCS_encoding.md

     }
     ```
     In this example, we can deserialize everything up to the `meta` field.
+- Primitive types like unsigned ints are encoded in Little Endian format

-Full BCS specification can be found in [the BCS repository](https://github.com/zefchain/bcs).
+The full BCS specification can be found in [the BCS repository](https://github.com/zefchain/bcs).

 ## Using the `@mysten/bcs` JavaScript Library